nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/basic-upgrade-steps.md

     org.apache.catalina.startup.Catalina.start Server startup in [x] milliseconds
     ```

+1. Re-enable search indexing by setting `indexReadOnly="false"` in your `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config` file and saving that file.

 1. Validate your upgraded database and configurations.

     ![Here is the Liferay DXP landing screen.](./basic-upgrade-steps/images/01.png)

-1. Re-enable search indexing by setting `indexReadOnly="false"` in your `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config` file and saving that file.

-1. Disable auto upgrade by setting `upgrade.database.auto.run=true` in your `portal-ext.properties` file.
-This prevents upgrade reruns on subsequent DXP startups.

 Your Liferay DXP database upgrade is now complete!